-Despite recent international headlines surrounding the assassination of a presidential candidate, prison riots, narcotrafficking as well as cautionary statements in embassy travel advisories, Ecuador remains a safe destination for travelers.
+Despite recent international headlines relating to increased crime and narcotrafficking as well as cautionary statements in embassy travel advisories, Ecuador remains a safe destination for travelers.

 In fact, I’d contend that it’s not that different from visiting Peru, though one must always consider that crime rates vary greatly between provinces and larger cities.